DavidB1999/My_Football_Analytics/Position_data/PitchControl/README.md

 + *team (str)* - Is the player from the home or away team?
 + *params (dict)* - Model params dictionary as created by function *defaul_model_params*
 + *frame (int)* - Frame number if just one frame
++ *td_object (tracking_data class object)* - An object of the tracking_data class containing data and all required attributes.
+Specifically the pitch dimensions.

 other attributes: